MonkeyBars3k/ReaScripts/README.md

 MonkeyBars continues the effort under a more generic, clear name: **Item Containers**.

-Select items and run the action "Create Item Container.lua" to join items together into a fused item (the Item Container) **on each track** that remembers the constituent items.
-To open and edit Item Containers, use the "Open Item Container.lua" action.
+Select items and run the action "Create Item Container(s) from selected items.lua" to join items together into a fused item (the Item Container) **on each track** that remembers the constituent items.
+To open and edit Item Containers, use the "Open Item Containers.lua" action.

 - Item Container *re*creation **updates all instances** – you may need to zoom in/out to refresh.
 - When you **Open Item Container**, a new empty item "icc" is inserted under the original items.
 This item has the data to recall which group these items came from – don't delete it unless you want to glue the items and make a new group that doesnt update other instances.